getappmap/appmap-intellij-plugin/README.md

 ./gradlew clean build
 ```

-After executing these commands the plugin is available at `./build/distributions/intellij-appmap.zip`.
+After executing these commands the plugin is available at `./build/distributions/intellij-appmap-<versin>.zip`.

+### Releases
+The content of `plugin-description.md` is converted into HTML as part of the build process.
+The HTML content is displayed as description on the JetBrains marketplace and in plugin lists in the IDEs.

+The content of `CHANGELOG.md` is converted into HTML as part of the build process and used as content for the plugin's change notes.

+1. Optional: Update content of `plugin-description.md`.
+1. Optional: Update section `[Unreleased]` in file `CHANGELOG.md`.
+This content will be used for the change notes.
+1. Update the `pluginVersion` property in `gradle.properties`.
+1. Build the plugin ZIP file
+    ```bash
+    ./gradlew clean build verifyPlugin
+    ```
+   The build output is: `./build/distributions/intellij-appmap-<version>.zip`.
+1. Optional: Install and test the plugin with one or more IDEs.
+1. Upload the file `./build/distributions/intellij-appmap-<version>.zip` as an update on the JetBrains Marketplace.
+1. Patch the changelog file:
+    ```bash
+   ./gradlew patchChangelog
+    ```
+1. Update the version in `gradle.properties` to include a SNAPSHOT version.

 ## Installation
 After building the plugin you can drag & drop the file `./build/distributions/intellij-appmap.zip` onto the main window of IntelliJ to install the plugin.
 A restart of your IDE is required to use the plugin.

 ## Usage
 A custom file editor is opened when a `.appmap.json` file is opened.